-Deacon’s property team has more than 50 staffs and aims to offer the best service.
+Deacon’s property team has more than 50 staff and aims to offer the best service.
 Their services range from real estate consulting, landlord and tenant management, financing, joint venture, and more.

-Deacons focus on commercial real estate transactions such as hotel and shopping malls for companies.
+Deacons focus on commercial real estate transactions such as hotels and shopping malls for companies.

 18 Chater Road